What Are Paczki? Plus How to Make These Treats at Home

 Filled with jelly and coated in sugar, paczki are a treat worth seeking out on Fat Tuesday.

-When it comes to Fat Tuesday—or Mardi Gras if you prefer—I am here for it!
-As a lover of all things sweet, a day dedicated to decadence is my kind of holiday.
-Many folks enjoy Mardi Gras treats like king cake and beignets, but for me and many Midwesterners, this holiday isn’t complete without paczki.
+If you’re a lover of all things sweet, a day dedicated to decadence is your kind of holiday.
+When it comes to Fat Tuesday—or Mardi Gras if you prefer, many folks enjoy Mardi Gras treats like king cake and beignets.
+But for many midwesterners, this holiday isn’t complete without paczki.

 If you live outside the Midwest or other parts of the country with large Polish-American populations, paczki might be a new phenomenon to you—and you’re in for a real treat!

 Today, paczki are still traditional Fat Tuesday fare.
 You’ll find them filled with jellies and creams and dusted in sugar.
-Essentially they are filled doughnuts, but a special, once-per-year kind of doughnut.
+Essentially they’re filled doughnuts, but a special, once-per-year kind of doughnut.

 The Paczki Tradition